The Aldie Volunteer Fire Department is committed to your safety! Check out our Files section for important safety tips on various topics.

 A used 1953 GMC fire engine that formerly ran from the Herndon, VA, fire station was purchased to replace the destroyed engine.
 In the late 1970's, our first modern diesel-powered fire engine was purchased to replace the 1953 GMC.
 This unit was a 1978 Mack Model MB, and due to a large donation from the Gudelsky Family, this unit was paid for and a 1981 Mack Model MC was purchased to replace the 1964 Ford/American LaFrance fire engine.
 Over the years, vehicles were replaced as needed and this has resulted in the current AVFD fleet.

 In 2000, the AVFD requested and received career staffing to supplement the volunteer responders for our station.
-In February 2006, this staffing was deployed to 24 hour staffing with a crew of three firefighters for the engine and/or tanker, and a crew of two for a county-owned ambulance based in our station.
-On average, units based in Aldie respond to around 600+ incidents each calendar year.
+In February 2006, this staffing was deployed to 24 hour staffing with a crew of three firefighters for the county-owned engine and/or heavy rescue, and a crew of two for a county-owned Paramedic ambulance that is housed in our station.
+The Aldie Volunteers still own five vehicles; a brush truck, a Wildland Support unit, a Fire & EMS-equipped UTV, and two utility vehicles.
+On average, units based in Aldie respond to around 900+ incidents each calendar year.

 Our members have quite a few years of experience.
-In fact, our active membership has an average of over 28 years of service to the Aldie Volunteer Fire Department!
+In fact, our active membership has an average of over 30 years of service to the Aldie Volunteer Fire Department!
 But, we are always looking for new volunteers!
-Applications are available in the "Files" category on the left side of our web page.
+Please visit the following link for information about volunteering!